 I've been fortunate enough to recently visit both Houston Space Center in Texas, and Memorial Museum of Cosmonautics in Moscow, Russia.
-These places have similar exhibits for tourists, but they are also different in surprising ways.
+These places have similar exhibits for tourists, but it's fascinating to spot the differences shaped by cultures surrounding them.
 Let's see how they fare in a different kind of space race.

 Like many buildings in Moscow, The Museum of Cosmonautics is quite impressive at first sight: visitors enter through a park, and the museum has a gigantic monument depicting a rocket taking off on top.
 Houston Space Center entrance next to their parking lot is not quite as imaginative.
 Walking in from the Starbucks across the road was a very Texan pedestrian experience, that is to say I felt like I should have had a car.
 They do have a space shuttle perched on top of a 747 at the front, but even that doesn't compare to the sheer Soviet grandness of the Russian monument.